 No, not really.
 The awesome scenery makes this hike festive enough on its own.
 But if you do pay the Surprise Lake loop a visit, don’t be surprised to find a great hike there.
 As a famous Poughkeepsie native once sang, this hike will make you glad you were born in the USA (or are otherwise now located here).

 1. From the parking area (See “Directions to the trailhead” below), walk along the road for 100 yards or so, away from the intersection of Warwick Turnpike and White Road (as you walk along Warwick Turnpike, you should have woods and a guardrail on your left, some green houses on your right).
-When the guardrail ends, turn left to find the trailhead and kiosk just off the road (prominently marked with a “Jeremy Glick Trail” sign).
+When the guardrail ends, turn left to find the trailhead and kiosk just off the road.

 2. Take a moment to check out the kiosk and the very nice trail map posted there.

 3. Let’s do this!
-Hop on the white-blazed Bearfort Ridge Trail to begin your adventure.
+Hop on the green-and-black-blazed Bearfort Ridge Spur Trail to begin your adventure.
 (And don’t worry if you notice the “Trail closed” sign on the gated trail to your right – we won’t be needing that trail today.)
-We’ll be on the White Trail for the next three miles.
 Onward and upward!

 4. In about two minutes, bear left as an unmarked trail departs to your right (most likely the “Trail closed” trail we saw a moment ago).